by JN Fenwick, former American History teacher, and author

 It was not easy.
-The challenges they faced, the losses they sustained were immense.
-One need only read the histories of Jamestown, Roanoke, Plymouth, to glean but a glimpse of the battles they lost, the victories they won.
+The challenges they faced, and the losses they sustained were immense.
+One need only read the histories of Jamestown, Roanoke, and Plymouth, to glean but a glimpse of the battles they lost, and the victories they won.
 It is compelling and showcases most vividly the strength of the human spirit within us all.

 At times, they failed miserably, as humans are want to do.
 Those colonies established for the purpose of religious freedom often turned around and suppressed that freedom in others.
 Greed for money and power, at times, became the impetus for growth at the cost of the very freedoms that had inspired the journey to the New World in the first place.

 England viewed the colonies as, not only an extension of the British Crown but also as its rightful property without any real care for the people inhabiting them.
 Maintaining that revenue source, holding that land, was all that mattered.
 In an age when landholdings defined the power of empires, America was a gem in the coffers of English prestige and dominance.
 Quite simply, out of sight, out of mind, blinded the King and Parliament to the real dangers their actions were inciting until it was too late to turn the tide.